rhobot/amazon-reload-balance/README.md

   return
 }

-// The credit card you would like to use should be already registered on your Amazon account.
+// The credit/debit card you would like to use should be already registered on your Amazon account.
 // Minimum amount is 0.50
-await amazonReloadBalance.reload(20.00, 'last 4 digits of your card number') await amazonReloadBalance.reload(15.75, 'last 4 digits of your card number')
+await amazonReloadBalance.reload(20.00, 'card number 1')
+await amazonReloadBalance.reload(15.75, 'card number 2')

 await amazonReloadBalance.signOut()
 ```